skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 sought advice from an unlikely source: The shopkeeper.

 Eldon was all too eager to fill his ears with stories such as the one he had seen.
-And soon Eomier was starting to question exactly who was oppressing who?
+And soon Eomer was starting to question exactly who was oppressing who?
 Who was the thief?
 Was he really defending the people?
 He struggled with his own ideals and began to see not just the world he had been shown, but what was hidden behind strong doors and clean